-The best practices for USB drive security fall under two categories: preventive and reactive.
-The preventive measures require thorough understanding of where and when USB drives are used in your organization, and their potential to be conduits for a cyberattack.
-Reactive strategies cover the other end of the spectrum, and include methods for data recovery.
-Enforce both strategies to ensure USB drives are safely used in your organization.
+The best practices to securely store sensitive data on USB flash drives fall under two categories: preventive and reactive.
+Preventive measures require a thorough understanding of where and when USB drives are used in your organization, and their potential to be conduits for a cyberattack.
+Reactive strategies cover the other end of the spectrum and include methods for data recovery.
+Enforce both strategies to ensure USB drives are used safely in your organization.

 Develop and enforce a detailed USB drive usage policy that outlines appropriate use, restrictions, and incident response guidelines.

 Manage an inventory of the USB flash drives used in your organization.
 Periodically evaluate the inventory to ensure users adhere to your organization's USB drive usage policy.

 Encrypt sensitive information stored on USB drives.
 Should there be unauthorized use or loss of these drives, the encrypted files will be worthless to intruders.

 Detect and block unauthorized data transfers, and require authentication when users copy or transfer important files to USBs.